-Letters of Intent must be submitted using the online system at http://lscgrants.lsc.gov.
+Letters of Intent must be submitted using the online system at http://lsc.grants.lsc.gov.
 Additional instructions and information can be found on the TIG website.
 This system will walk you through the process of creating a simple two-page LOI.
-The LOI should concisely provide the following information about the proposed project:
+You will start by picking the Category in which you are applying from a drop-down list.
+After that, you will be taken to a form to be submitted.
+You will start by filling in the amount you are requesting from TIG, followed by two questions concerning whether you also are also applying to PBIF for funds related to the project.